Common Variable Immune Deficiency

 - No subdivisions found.

-CVID is one of the most prevalent of primary immunodeficiencies and manifests a wide variability of symptoms and range of severity.
-It is considered a diverse group of diseases of unknown cause (etiology) as many different immune system defects have been reported.
-CVID is characterized by a low level of specific proteins (antibodies, also called immunoglobulins) in the fluid portion of the blood which results in a decreasedability to fight invading microorganisms, toxins, or other foreign substances.
-These immunoglobulins are produced by specialized white blood cells (B cells) as they mature.
+CVID is one of the most prevalent of the symptomatic primary immunodeficiencies and manifests a wide variability of symptoms and range of severity.
+It is considered a diverse group of diseases of unknown cause (etiology) as many different immune system defects have been found to lead this syndrome.
+CVID is characterized by a low level of specific proteins (antibodies, also called immunoglobulins) in the fluid portion of the blood which results in a decreased ability to fight invading microorganisms, toxins, or other foreign substances.
+These immunoglobulins are produced by specialized white blood cells (B cells) as they mature into plasma cells.

-The cause of CVID is unknown in 75-80% of cases, and a genetic cause has been identified in 10-20%.
-Sporadic cases, with no apparent history of the disorder in their family, may be caused by a complex interaction of environmental and genetic components (multifactorial inheritance), but genes that are involved in the development and function of B cells are believed to be the primary cause.
+The cause of CVID is unknown in at least 90% of cases, and a genetic cause has been identified in less than 10%.
+Sporadic cases, with no apparent history of the disorder in their family is the commonest form and may be caused by a complex interaction of environmental and genetic components (multifactorial inheritance), but genes that are involved in the development and function of B cells are believed to be the primary cause.

 Organizations related to Common Variable Immune Deficiency